Kurt Schrader: 2022

 On May 17, 2022, Schrader lost the Democratic primary to Jamie McLeod-Skinner, 56.9% to 42.7%.
 McLeod-Skinner's victory was largely due to her support in Deschutes County, an area that Schrader had not previously represented.
 Schrader was the first sitting member of Oregon's Congressional delegation to lose a primary challenge since 1980.
-Politico characterized Schrader's loss as resulting from progressive backlash against his voting record and noted that he received support from two outside groups associated with moderates and was endorsed by Joe Biden.
+Politico characterized Schrader's loss as resulting from progressive backlash against aspects of his voting record.
+They noted that Schrader was endorsed by Joe Biden and received support from two outside groups associated with moderates.
 Commentary from The Wall Street Journal's editorial page, which called Schrader "Oregon's Joe Manchin", said that his loss was an example of how endangered conservative Democrats had become.

 Tenure

+During his tenure in the House, Schrader was considered a moderate to conservative Democrat.

 Schrader was ranked the 50th-most bipartisan House member during the 114th United States Congress (and the most bipartisan House member from Oregon) by The Lugar Center and McCourt School of Public Policy's Bipartisan Index, which ranks members of Congress by measuring how often their bills attract co-sponsors from the opposite party and how often they co-sponsor bills by members of the opposite party.
 As of March 2022, Schrader had voted in line with Joe Biden's stated position 96.4% of the time.

 In December 2016, Schrader criticized Nancy Pelosi's election as Minority Leader, saying, "I'm very worried we just signed the Democratic Party's death certificate for the next decade and a half".
+The Democratic Party won control of the House of Representatives in 2018, and Pelosi served as Speaker from 2019 until 2023, when the Republican Party won control of the House of Representatives in 2022.

 After the 2021 United States Capitol attack, Schrader called possible impeachment proceedings against Donald Trump a "lynching."
 One of Oregon's top political consultants announced he would no longer work with Schrader due to the comment.
 Schrader later apologized for his comments and supported the second impeachment of Donald Trump.